 Matcha lattes are delicious, creamy, and slightly bitter drinks made with a special kind of green tea leaves.
-They’re delicious all year round — but sometimes it’s just too hot for a hot latte.
+They are delicious all year round — but sometimes it is just too hot for a hot latte.
 That’s where the iced matcha latte comes in!

-Here’s an easy iced matcha latte recipe to try today.
+Here’s an easy iced matcha latte recipe you can try today.
 All you need are a few simple ingredients, like matcha powder and honey, to make this refreshing (and healthy) drink.

 What is matcha?

 Matcha is an intensely green powder made from the finely ground leaves of the Camellia sinensis plant.
-It has a very herbal, earthy flavor, and it’s been used in Japanese tea ceremonies for centuries.
+It has a very herbal, earthy flavor, and it is been used in Japanese tea ceremonies for centuries.

 Iced Matcha Latte Recipe

 - Blender or mason jar

 - Pour milk, matcha powder, and honey into a blender or mason jar.
 Blend or shake the mixture until it’s completely smooth and lump-free.

 - Pour the matcha and milk mixture over the ice.

 Iced Matcha Latte Brewing Tips